Guides vs Challenges: What’s Right for My Organization?

 Challenges

-Challenges encompass all the features of Guides but come with an added layer of gamification to boost engagement.
+Challenges are a powerful digital passport technology that encompass all the features of Guides, but come with an added layer of gamification to boost engagement.
 With Challenges, visitors are incentivized to check-in at each place using a photo to unlock digital badges and other types of rewards.
 With an interactive leaderboard and activity feed, Challenges foster friendly competition, generate UGC and help build a sense of community among participants.
 Participation in Challenges not only encourages registration for deeper engagement but also inherently generates extensive data through check-ins, offering valuable insights into participant activity and engagement levels.

 Choosing the Right Option